Quantized plastic deformation: Algorithmic efficiency

 \section{Algorithmic efficiency}

-We begin with the general observation that, independently of the FE regularization, the main conceptual advantage of introducing the concept of plastic strain is the possibility to split a single incremental minimization problem of finding the deformation field $\textbf{y}(\textbf{x})$ in a setting where the associated metric tensor $\textbf{ C}(\textbf{x})$ is arbitrary and the energy density is not rank-one convex, into two problems: one, of finding the smooth field $\textbf{y}(\textbf{x})$ whose metric tensor $\textbf{ C}^e (\textbf{x})$ is confined to the FED, where the energy is rank-one convex, and another one, of finding an integer-valued field $\textbf{m}(\textbf{x})$ with det$(\textbf{m})=1$.
+We begin with the general observation that, independently of the FE regularization, the main conceptual advantage of introducing the notion of plastic strain is the possibility to split a single incremental minimization problem of finding the deformation field $\textbf{y}(\textbf{x})$, in a setting where the associated globally periodic energy density \emph{is not rank-one convex}, into two problems: one, of finding an integer-valued field $\textbf{m}(\textbf{x})$ with det$(\textbf{m})=1$, and another one, of finding the continuous field $\textbf{y}(\textbf{x})$ whose metric tensor $\textbf{ C}^e (\textbf{x})$ (calculated based on $\textbf{m}(\textbf{x})$) is confined to the FED, where the energy \emph{is rank-one convex}.

 While the FE regularization makes the problem well posed, the geometric nonlinearity, which cannot be neglected due to the ubiquitous presence of large rotations in elastoplastic flows \cite{BaggioST2023a, BaggioST2023b}, makes the numerical implementation of the whole algorithm nontrivial.
 More specifically, while one can schematically describe this algorithm as a sequence of load-driven updates of the plastic variables $\textbf{m}$, the apparent discrete-automaton type structure comes with a caveat that each update of $\textbf{m}$ contains an embedded elastic energy-minimization step.
 Behind this incomplete separability of the elastic and plastic problems is the unavoidable geometrical complexity of the tensorial elastic problem, whose solution cannot be expressed in terms of an explicit `elastic propagator' as in the simpler scalar version of the MTM \cite{Umut2011,Umut2012,Zhangetal}.